Rhubarb (1969 film)

 Rhubarb is a 1969 British short film written and directed by Eric Sykes, starring Sykes, Harry Secombe and Jimmy Edwards.
-The dialogue consisted entirely of repetitions of the word "rhubarb", all the characters last names were "Rhubarb", and even the number plates on vehicles were "RHU BAR B".
-A baby "spoke" by holding a sign with the word "Rhubarb" written on it.
+The dialogue consists entirely of repetitions of the word "rhubarb", all the characters' last names are "Rhubarb", the vehicle number plates are "RHU BAR B", and a baby "speaks" by holding a sign with the word "rhubarb" written on it.
+Sykes remade the film in 1980 as Rhubarb, Rhubarb for Thames Television.

-"Rhubarb" is a radio idiom for unintelligible background speech.
+In radio, "rhubarb" is an idiom for unintelligible background speech.
 Typically extras would mutter the word over and over to provide ambience for a crowd or party scene.
-In The Goon Show the cast was usually only the three principals, who would pretend to try to sound like a larger group by repeating "rhubarb" very quickly but clearly, with outbreaks of "Custard!" for good measure.
-Sykes was a close collaborator and friend of the Goons.
-He remade the piece in 1980 for Thames Television, as Rhubarb Rhubarb.

 Plot

 A police inspector and a vicar play a round of golf.
 The inspector has a constable help him to cheat by removing his golf ball from awkward situations, and the vicar ultimately requests divine intervention.